ietf-wg-cellar/matroska-specification/notes.md

 * Binary data of each frame consecutively.

-For example, for 3 frames of 800 octets each:
+For example, for three frames that are 800 octets each:

 | Block Octets | Value    | Description             |
 |:-------------|:---------|:------------------------|